lg550055/301-lab01/README.md

 Responsive React app that displays the title, image and description of Horned creatures.

-Use may click on an image to like a creature.
+User may click on an image to like a creature.
 Cummulative number of likes gets updated in state.

 ---

 ### Collaborators

-Polo Gonzalez
+Polo Gonzalez - author
+Riva Davidowski - TA

+---

 #### Time estimate vs actual to implement each feature

+##### Lab 03
+Number and name of feature: #1 Display Modal
+Estimate of time needed to complete: 100 min
+Start time: 3.20pm
+Finish time: 0:40pm
+Actual time needed to complete: XX min

+##### Lab 02
 Number and name of feature: #1 Display images
 Estimate of time needed to complete: 15 min
 Start time: 8pm